 These type of things may happen anywhere be it India or any other parts of the world.
 But there are lots of good people.
 Travelling in India, is a hard task but its all worthed.

 - The World Wanderer: A backpacker who has been travelling all round the globe for more than 05 years

 In terms of safety, India is kind of same like anywhere else.
 If you are travelling solo, you might face some problems and that’s a truth for any country be it India or Britain or America.

 You may follow her at: TheWorldWanderer

-No, it is not over yet.
-Let me share with you some tips for women travellers in India.
+No, it’s not over yet.
+Let me share with you some tips for women travelers in India.

-Tips For Women Travellers In India By Various Government Agencies
+Tips For Women Travelers In India By Various Government Agencies

 Although the crime rates are going high in India but crimes against foreign nationals is very rare.
-Yes, there are some instances but if we compare that with the number of travellers visiting here, the ratio is not that high.
+Yes there are some instances but if we compare that with the number of travelers visiting here, the ratio is not that high.

 Before sharing you my tips for women travelling in India, let us check some tips and tricks advises offered by other government agencies: